MusaviMariam/MusaviMariam/README.md

 - 👋 Hi, I’m @MusaviMariam, an enthusiastic Python and Matlab programmer
+- 🌱 I'm doing C++ and Python stuff for AI accelerators
-- 🌱 I’m currently learning C++ for Embedded Systems Development
+- 🌱 I’m keenly interested in learning C++ for Embedded Systems Development
 - 👀 I’m interested in wireless research areas of 5G and Beyond, Resource Allocation, User Association, Deep Learning, Federated Learning
 - 💞️ I’m looking to collaborate on 5G and Beyond, Resource Allocation, Deep Learning, and Federated Learning for IoT Applications
 - 📫 How to reach me: https://www.linkedin.com/in/mariammusavi/